DimitriosLisenko/fet/README.md

 ```sh
 ruby main.rb 2 5 120
 ```
-Will generate the following files in the root of the project:
+could generate the following files in the root of the project:
 ```sh
 $ find .
 ...